 - Attractive Bent-Gender: Elmer falls for one of Bugs' female disguises again.

-- Bowdlerise: These cartoons were shown edited on a lot of network TV channels (and one cable channel), all for the same gag: Daffy getting shot in the face by Elmer.
+- Bowdlerise: These cartoons were shown edited on many network TV channels (and one cable channel), all for the same gag: Daffy getting shot in the face by Elmer.

 - Versions of these cartoons shown on ABC and "The Merrie Melodies Show" (the syndicated '90s version) would cut to a freeze-framed shot of Bugs looking off-camera while the audio of Daffy getting shot was still heard.

-- CBS and the WB, however, chose not to give viewers the satisfaction of using their imaginations and edited both audio and visual of Daffy getting blasted.
+- CBS and the now-defunct WB, however, chose not to give viewers the satisfaction of using their imaginations and edited both audio and visual of Daffy getting blasted.
 In both cases, Elmer levels his gun at Daffy, and then it abruptly cuts to the duck already shot.

-- Nickelodeon (the one cable channel mentioned above) actually left “Rabbit Seasoning” and “Duck!
+- Nickelodeon (the one cable channel mentioned above) actually left "Rabbit Seasoning" and "Duck!
 Rabbit!
 Duck!" intact in the editing department, but "Rabbit Fire" wasn't so lucky.
 In this case, the famous "no more bullets" part (where Daffy looks down the barrel of Elmer's rifle and gets shot through his scalp) was cut.

 - To quote the blog, Saturday Morning Hangover on how editing the gun violence affects the cartoons:

 - Averted with the Turner network (TBS, TNT, Cartoon Network, and Boomerang) airings and home video/DVD releases, which have the gun violence intact.